-Each year the Board determines whether the Membership pay a contribution to cover the costs of operating the Co-operative.
-Currently the annual contribution is approximately \$200 per month for each Membership.
-For more information refer to the question dealing with fees in the sub-section above.
+Each year the Board determines whether the Membership pay a contribution to cover the costs of operating the Co-operative .
+Currently the contribution is approximately \$300 per month for each Membership, noting it can vary based on the number of people named on the membership.
+For more information refer to the Frequently Asked Questions link provided in the sub-section above.